 To have a credit score, you must have at least one account that’s been open and active for at least six months.
-Credit cards are often the way people jumpstart their credit history and if you’ve never had a credit card, there’s chance you may not have a credit score.
+Credit cards are often the way people start building their credit history, and if you’ve never had a credit card, there’s a chance you may not have a credit score.

 Being an authorized user on someone else’s credit card can also help you establish a credit history without having a credit card on your own.

-With a debit card, you could be liable for up to $250 of fraudulent debit card charges, depending on how late you report the fraud.
+With a debit card, you could be liable for up to $500 of fraudulent debit card charges, depending on how late you report the fraud.
 You're liable for up to $50 if you notify your bank within two business days.
 Cash is even worse.
 If cash is stolen from your wallet, you may never get any of it back.

 Renting a car and booking a hotel, for example, are two transactions that are much easier when you have a credit card.
 If you don’t have a credit card, you may be asked for additional documentation to prove your identity or have to pay a security deposit to complete the transaction.
 For example, many hotels will place a hold on your debit card for a set amount beyond your reservation total in order to cover incidentals.

 For many transactions, a debit card is just as good as a credit card.
 However, even the debit card falls short in some areas like less fraud protection, no rewards, and security deposit for certain transactions.